TREASURY MANAGEMENT

 - There is less impact on originators who have already implemented a monitoring system for WEB Debits or Micro-Entries.

-- RDFIs will need to either establish processes and procedures reasonably intended to identify Entries that are suspected of being unauthorized or authorized under False Pretenses or ensure that existing processes and procedures are satisfactory for this requirement, including updating such systems and their alerting processes, if necessary.
+- RDFIs will need to either establish processes and procedures reasonably intended to identify Entries that are suspected of being unauthorized, authorized under false pretenses, or ensure that existing processes and procedures are satisfactory for this requirement, including updating such systems and their alerting processes, if necessary.

 - RDFIs may need to enable information sharing internally between teams that monitor transactions for suspicious activity and operations, product, and relationship teams.